 Integrated Strategies for tick and tick-borne disease surveillance

-For NJ Mosquito Control Programs interested in obtaining information about ticks and tick-borne diseases: we are developing a tick collection and identification course that will be integrated into a NJ-wide simultaneous surveillance (a “Tick-Blitz”) in April 2018.
+On May 4th, 2018 we ran a tick collection and identification workshop for professionals in NJ Mosquito Control Programs interested in obtaining information about ticks and tick-borne diseases.
+This training led to a NJ-wide simultaneous surveillance (a “Tick-Blitz”) on May 10th, 2018.
+Over 800 ticks were obtained from all 21 NJ counties.
 For more information contact Andrea Egizi and Jim Occi.
-[Funding: NE IPM (pending)]
+[Funding: NE IPM]

 Insecticide Resistance Management Program for New Jersey